The Great and Secret Show: Plot summary

+Themes

+Principal themes include: good vs. evil in America; dreams; "movies, pornography and love."
+A 1989 interview in Publishing News quotes Barker as saying: "Succinctly put, it's about Hollywood, sex and Armageddon."

 Adaptations

 Comics

 It was also released as a 12-part comic book between March 2006 and May 2007 by IDW Publishing.

 Television

 In December 2016, filmmaker Josh Boone announced that he is adapting the novel as a television series with co-writer Owen King.

 Reception

 Critical reception for the book has been mixed.

-Ken Tucker of The New York Times gave a mixed review of The Great and Secret Show, writing: "From The Great and Secret Show, it is clear that Mr. Barker's intention is to force the horror genre to encompass a kind of dread, an existential despair, that it hasn't noticeably evinced until now.
+Ken Tucker of The New York Times wrote: "From The Great and Secret Show, it is clear that Mr. Barker's intention is to force the horror genre to encompass a kind of dread, an existential despair, that it hasn't noticeably evinced until now.
 This is a tall order, one that this novel, which is skillful and funny but ultimately overwrought, doesn't quite accomplish.
 But, having announced the intention of writing a trilogy about the Art and its mysteries, he may yet achieve his goal".
-Author David Foster Wallace was also mixed in his review as he heavily criticized the work as overly pretentious but commented that the novel was "not without some cool sections".
-Publishers Weekly panned the work overall, stating: "Though diverting, the novel is something of a potboiler, and despite its pervasive horrific imagery, it fails even to frighten us--or invite us to suspend disbelief".
+Author David Foster Wallace criticised the work as "pretentious beyond belief", but commented that the novel was "not without some cool sections".
+Publishers Weekly criticised the work overall, stating: "Though diverting, the novel is something of a potboiler, and despite its pervasive horrific imagery, it fails even to frighten us--or invite us to suspend disbelief",though Kirkus Reviews called it: one of the most powerful overtly metaphysical novels of recent years."